 Start by uploading replay assets from the Company Settings page.
-When you upload replay assets (Templates, Hybrid asset package, Static / Web resource package) from Company Settings, the extracted folder structure and its contents are added to the Experience Analytics file system.
-You can then use Asset Manager to view, upload, delete, and download individual files on the Experience Analytics file system.
+When you upload replay assets (Templates, Hybrid asset package, Static / Web resource package) from Company Settings, the extracted folder structure and its contents are added to the Tealeaf file system.
+You can then use Asset Manager to view, upload, delete, and download individual files on the Tealeaf file system.
 You cannot use Asset Manager to upload replay assets in bulk.

 Use static and web resources for session replay

 Static assets and web assets include files, such as images and cascading style sheets, that are used in your application.
-To replay sessions, Experience Analytics (Tealeaf) needs to be able to access these resources quickly to render screen views.
+To replay sessions, Tealeaf needs to be able to access these resources quickly to render screen views.
 Normally, static and web resources are dynamically retrieved from the originating server.
 However, sometimes you can't retrieve the resources from that server.
-In these situations, you can either manually upload the resources to the Experience Analytics Content Management System (CMS), or you can use the Content Retrieval Service to upload the resources to the Experience Analytics CMS automatically.
+In these situations, you can either manually upload the resources to the Tealeaf Content Management System (CMS), or you can use the Content Retrieval Service to upload the resources to the Tealeaf CMS automatically.